Last updated October 2018

 Think about chip and PIN.
 It makes your bank account more secure because you need two different

 - Something you know (the PIN)

-But companies are gradually adopting a similar approach for online accounts too.
-If you have
+but companies are gradually adopting a similar approach for online accounts.
+If you have Gmail,

-Gmail, Outlook.com (formerly Hotmail), a Microsoft account or an Apple ID, you should consider
+Outlook.com (formerly Hotmail), a Microsoft account, or an Apple ID, you should consider

 two-factor authentication because it greatly increases security.
 Many other companies offer it

-text or calls you with a one-off code.
-Receiving this code proves your possession of the phone.
+calls you with a one-off six-digit code.
+Receiving this code proves your possession of the

-get through the password stage, but because their computer is unfamiliar to the account, they
+They get past the password stage, but because their computer is unfamiliar, Gmail

 Two-factor authentication is a massive step forward for security, for only a little extra work